Are the P&O Ferries sackings legal?

 What is P&O saying?

-P&O Ferries have not responded to the BBC's request for comment regarding suggestions it might have breached UK employment law.
+P&O Ferries has not responded to the BBC's request for comment regarding suggestions it might have breached UK employment law.

-The company has said the job terminations were a "tough" decision but its business would "not be a viable" one without the changes.
+However, in a statement, the company admits that the redundancies came "without warning or prior consultation" and "that this has caused distress for [staff] and their families".

-It said: "We have made a £100m loss year-on-year, which has been covered by our parent DP World.
-This is not sustainable.
-Without these changes there is no future for P&O Ferries."
+It says that the decision was taken "as a last resort and only after full consideration of all other options" because the company could not have survived otherwise.